ansys/pyaedt-examples/examples/03-high_frequency/layout/signal_integrity/index.rst

 Signal integrity
 ~~~~~~~~~~~~~~~~

-These examples use PyAEDT to show signal integrity examples
+These examples use PyAEDT to show signal integrity examples.

 .. nbgallery::